Aspergillosis in Birds

 Aspergillosis is an opportunistic respiratory disease caused by fungal spores Apergillosis strain (genus).
 In birds the most common species is Aspergillus fumigatus.

-The organism is commonly found in the natural environment and it's in the lungs and air sacs of many pet birds
+The organism is commonly found in the natural environment and it can grow in lungs and air sacs of many pet birds and people.

 Problems arise when an immunocompromised bird inhales or ingests the spores.